 The Conscious Non-Initiation Position

 While radical pacifism can be ethical if it is voluntarily chosen, it is not reasonable for most people.
-You can't ignore the very real needs of the physical realm in favor of the imagined, the mental or the spiritual.
 I have more respect for the Shaolin Buddhist position that uses self defense, yet tries to avoid killing.
 I’m just not sure how pragmatic it is for most people.
 Not everyone can spend their life studying Kung Fu, yet everyone has a right and an instinct to self-defense.
-Ghandi thought that every responsible person should have some self-defense training, and I agree that it is pragmatic to train in various methods.
+Ghandi thought that every responsible person should have some self-defense training, and I agree that it is pragmatic to train in various methods and/or to own weapons.

 Where possible, it is better to try to avoid physical confrontations.
-Most people don't want to have to kill in self-defense, and killing should be avoided in the best case self-defense scenario.
-But using lethal force is ethical if someone is about to maim, rape or kill you.
-The aggressor is the one who made the unethical choice to initiate violence, setting the confrontation into motion.
-The aggressor carries the burden of moral responsibility, and bears the consequences of their choices, whatever that may entail.
+This really should go without saying.
+I've written about victimology and how to avoid potentially violent sitautions.
+Most people don't want to have to kill in self-defense, but using lethal force is certainly ethical if someone is about to maim, rape or kill you.
+The aggressor is the one who made the choice to initiate violence, setting the confrontation into motion.
+The aggressor must bear the consequences of their choices, whatever that may entail.

-The conscious non-initiation position is balanced, because it recognizes both the immorality of the initiation of violence, and simultaneously the morality of self-defense against violence.
-You can’t go around attacking people, but you do have the right and responsibility to forcefully defend yourself if someone attacks you.
+The conscious non-initiation, or non-aggression position recognizes both the immorality of the initiation of violence, and simultaneously the legitimacy of self-defense against violence.
+You can’t go around attacking people, but you do have the right to forcefully defend yourself if someone attacks you.